-FAFSA, or the Free Application for Federal Student Aid, must be completed to determine eligibility for federal financial aid.
+The FAFSA, or the Free Application for Federal Student Aid, must be completed to determine eligibility for federal financial aid.
 Students should file a FAFSA before February 1 for optimal federal and state aid.
-NCMC Financial Aid Priority Deadline is July 1 for fall semester, November 1 for spring semester and April 1 for summer schedule.
-This deadline must be met to avoid having your courses dropped from your schedule due to non-payment, as well as timely refunds.
+NCMC Financial Aid Priority Deadline is July 1 for fall semester, November 1 for spring semester and April 1 for summer semester.
+These deadlines must be met to avoid having scheduled courses dropped due to non-payment, as well as delay in financial aid refunds.